danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 ![SystemNotification logo](Logo.png)

+SystemNotification is a SwiftUI SDK that lets you mimic the native iOS system notification that are presented when you toggle silent mode, connect your AirPods, etc.

-System notifications can be styled and customized to great extent.
+These notifications can be styled and customized to great extent.
 You can also use completely custom views.

-SystemNotification supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.